bovwes/naver-news-crawler/README.md

 This script is designed to crawl news articles from Naver News within a specified date range and category.

+> [!NOTE]
+> Crawlers, scrapers and any kind of automated mean should be used responsibly and in line with Naver's Terms of Service.
+You can find Naver's TOS in [English](https://policy.naver.com/policy/service_en.html) and [Korean](https://policy.naver.com/policy/service.html).

 ## Dependencies

 The `BeautifulSoup` and `requests` libraries are required.
 You can install these libraries using pip: